Vision: attn as Agent-Commerce Credit

 4. Current proof and direction

-The broader direction is agent-commerce credit first, with more conservative commerce and receivables expansion later.
+The review order is agent-commerce credit first, then more conservative commerce and receivables expansion only where the proof supports it.

 5. Why builders and partners care